-- P261 Avoid breathing mist, vapours or spray. - P264 Wash hands, arms and face thoroughly after handling. - P270 Do not eat, drink or smoke when using this product. - P271 Use only outdoors or in a well-ventilated area. - P272 Contaminated work clothing should not be allowed out of the workplace. - P273 Avoid release to the environment. - P280 Wear protective gloves/protective clothing/eye protection/face protection.
+- P261 Avoid breathing mist, vapours or spray. - P264 Wash hands, arms and face thoroughly after handling. - P270 Do not eat, drink or smoke when using this product. - P272 Contaminated work clothing should not be allowed out of the workplace. - P273 Avoid release to the environment. - P280 Wear protective gloves/protective clothing/eye protection/face protection.